-How to Unite A Multigenerational Nursing Workforce for Success
+How to Lead a Multi-Generational Nursing Workforce

 Modern nursing teams often reflect four generational cohorts—Baby Boomers, Generation X, Millennials (Generation Y), and Generation Z—each shaped by unique life experiences and historical events.
 Recognizing and addressing these differences is critical to reducing generational conflicts and fostering a collaborative work environment.